 A heavy rainstorm can cause a great deal of destruction.
-Fortunately, there are ways to help prevent or at least minimize water damage.
+Fortunately, there are ways to help prevent or at least minimize water and storm damage.
 Let’s take a look at some of the easiest ways you can prepare your property during an extreme weather event.

 Check Your Roof for Problem Areas